Jagged Little Pill (musical): Cambridge (2018)

 In May 2017, it was announced that Jagged Little Pill will premiere at the American Repertory Theater in 2018.
 In March 2018, principal casting was announced, which included Elizabeth Stanley starring as Mary Jane, Sean Allan Krill as Steve, and Derek Klena as Nick.
 Additionally, Lauren Patten was cast as Jo, Celia Rose Gooding as Frankie, and Kathryn Gallagher as Bella.

-The world premiere production of Jagged Little Pill opened on May 5, 2018, and played through July 15, 2018.
-The production was directed by Diane Paulus.
-The musical was sold out throughout the show's 79-performance run, and became the highest-grossing and longest-running musical at the American Repertory Theatre.
+The world premiere production of Jagged Little Pill opened on May 5, 2018, and played through July 15.
+It was directed by Diane Paulus.
+The musical was sold out throughout the 79-performance run, and became the highest-grossing and longest-running musical at the American Repertory Theatre.

 Broadway (2019–2021)

 In January 2019, it was announced that Jagged Little Pill would premiere on Broadway in fall 2019.
 The principal cast from the world premiere production all transferred with the show to Broadway, with Paulus also continuing as director.
 The show began previews at the Broadhurst Theatre on November 3, ahead of an official opening night on December 5, 2019.
-However, the show suspended performances in March 2020 when all Broadway theatres closed due to the COVID-19 pandemic.
+The show suspended performances in March 2020 when all Broadway theatres closed due to the COVID-19 pandemic.

 At the 2020 Tony Awards, Jagged Little Pill led with 15 nominations.
 The musical won two Tony Awards, with Diablo Cody winning for Best Book of a Musical and Patten winning Best Performance by a Featured Actress in a Musical.

 Performances resumed at the Broadhurst Theatre on October 21, 2021.
-Heidi Blickenstaff temporarily joined the cast as Mary Jane, filling in for Stanley who was on maternity leave.
+Heidi Blickenstaff reopened the show as Mary Jane, filling in for Stanley who was on maternity leave.
+Once Stanley returned, the two shared the role.
 Morgan Dudley and Adi Roy joined the cast, replacing Gooding and Cipriano, respectively.
-However, in December 2021, multiple performances Jagged Little Pill were cancelled due to COVID-19 issues within the show's cast and crew.
-Shortly thereafter, it was announced on December 20, 2021 that the production would close permanently.
+In December 2021, multiple performances Jagged Little Pill were canceled due to COVID-19 issues with the cast and crew.
+On December 20, 2021, it was announced that the production would close permanently.
 The producers cited the need to "prioritize the health and safety of the cast, crew, and entire team", retroactively making December 17, 2021 its final show after 36 previews and 171 performances.

 Australia (2021–2022)

 An Australian production opened at Sydney's Theatre Royal in December 2021.
-It is scheduled to relocate to Melbourne's Comedy Theatre in January 2022.
+It relocated to Melbourne's Comedy Theatre in January 2022.
 The cast features Natalie Bassingthwaighte (Mary Jane), Tim Draxl (Steve), Emily Nkomo (Frankie), Liam Head (Nick), Maggie McKenna (Jo), Grace Miell (Bella) and Aydan (Phoenix).